By Rep. Joey Hood

 Teacher Pay Raise

 I would like to thank the people of District 35 for allowing me the opportunity to serve.
 If you have any questions or need any assistance, please do not hesitate to contact me at any time.
-You can contact me at the Capitol at P.O.
+You can reach me at the Capitol at P.O.
 Box 1018, Jackson, MS 39215 or call 601-359-3339.
-You may also email me at email@example.com or visit my website at www.joeyhoodmississippi.com.
+You may also email me at firstname.lastname@example.org or visit my website at www.joeyhoodmississippi.com.